David-SWUSA-RISCOS/YASDOE/docs/md/68kemu/arm68kemu.md

 As for the PC (R15 on ARM, implicit on 680x0) is not an issue, as the method code is translated keeps its allignment correct.

+## NOTE ON SOURCES:

+There exists 4 versions of the source for the JIT emulator:
+* **1** : In Pascal targetting big endian Data ARM.
+* **2** : In Pascal targgeting little endian Data ARM.
+* **3** : In ARM Assembly targetting Big Endian Data ARM.
+* **4** : In ARM Assembly targetting Little Endian Data ARM.

+I mention this as there appear to be those people that would like to see HLL implementations despite the fact that the nature of a JIT Recompiling CPU emulator is much better suited to Assembly Language.
+The Pascal Compiler used will also be put out as a seperate project.
+At this time this emulation core is the only component that is available in Pascal and runs in ARM code, this will likely change with time.

 ## TODO:

 Need to add some pseudo code to help illistrate the function.
 Need to add some actuall code to further illistrate the function.

+Need to write a PowerPC CPU emulation along with the TOC based call interfaced used by PowerPC PEF applications.